rancher/dashboard/docusaurus/docs/guide/customising-how-k8s-resources-are-presented.md

+---
+sidebar_label: Customizing Kubernetes Resources
+---

-### Customizing how Kubernetes Resources are Presented
+# Customizing how Kubernetes Resources are Presented

 These are where you do most of the daily work of customizing of how a particular k8s resource is presented.